edeas123/nairaland_scaping/README.md

 # run

-To run on your own, use:
+To run on your own, you need scrapy [https://scrapy.org/](https://scrapy.org/), then use:

     scrapy crawl nairaland -o nairaland.jl --logfile nairaland.log --loglevel INFO

 ## extracted data

 The data extraction pipeline was developed to aggregate data e.g. number of images in a post, number of links etc rather than extracting full text from the website.
 The format of the extracted data is: